mmosmond/eeb495/syllabus.md

 All course information will be posted on [Quercus](https://q.utoronto.ca) or emailed to you directly through your utoronto email.
 If you have any problem accessing the material, let us know right away via email so we can fix the problem.

-Further details about assignments and presentations will be posted on Quercus and discussed in the first meeting of each instructor’s session.
+Further details about assignments and presentations will be posted on Quercus and discussed in the first meeting of each instructor’s section.

 ## Plagarism